BloomTech-Labs/Job-Funnel-ds-API/docs/api/reference.md

 ##### 3.2.2.3.
 Returns

 Returns a [details object](#321-the-details-object) if the job is found, or an [error](#4-errors) otherwise.
 Errors will usually be due to an invalid job ID.

+### 3.3.
+Job Evaluation

+Job evaluation will get more detailed information regarding how well a resume fits a job.
+Not yet implemented.

 ## 4. Errors